-TD TIP: Neither players expelled for a "fair play" violation, nor their opponents, should have any of their games reported for rating purposes.
+TD TIP: Players expelled for a "fair play" violation, nor their opponents, should have any of their games reported for rating purpose and may be treated as forfeits.

 TD TIP: Players removed from a tournament for a "fair play" violation by the host platform are not automatically reported to US Chess by that platform.
 TDs need to report that violation.